-Students intending to complete the BA with a major in Maori and Indigenous Studies must be credited with at least 136 points in Maori and Indigenous Studies, which must include at least 100 points at 200-level or above, including the following:
+Students intending to complete the BA major in Maori and Indigenous Studies must be credited with at least 136 points in Maori and Indigenous Studies (not including ARTS 395), which must include at least 100 points at 200-level or above, including the following:

-- Required: At least one of MAOR 107, MAOR 108, MAOR171 and MAOR 172 (or their co-coded equivalents). - Recommended: 36 points of 100-level in Maori and Indigenous Studies.
+Required: At least one of MAOR 107, 108, 171 and 172 (or their co-coded equivalents).

+Recommended: 36 points of 100-level in Maori and Indigenous Studies.

-Required: At least one of MAOR 214, MAOR 219, MAOR 268 and MAOR 282 (or their co-coded equivalents).
+Required: At least one of MAOR 212, 214, 219, 268 and 282 (or their co-coded equivalents).

 Recommended: 44 points of 200-level in Maori and Indigenous Studies.

-Required: At least 56 points of 300-level Maori and Indigenous Studies, including at least two of MAOR 301, 317, 323, 345, 365 and 382 (or their co-coded equivalents).
+Required: At least 56 points of 300-level Maori and Indigenous Studies, including at least two of MAOR 301, 317, 323, 345, 365, 382 and 390 (or their co-coded equivalents) (not including ARTS 395).

-Required for entry to honours: 56 points at 300-level in Maori and Indigenous Studies or Te Reo Maori or permission of the Head of School.
+Required for honours: 56 points at 300-level in Maori and Indigenous Studies or Te Reo Maori or permission of the Head of School.

 Students may include up to 44 points from courses listed under Te Reo Maori.
 Students completing a double major in Te Reo Maori and Maori and Indigenous Studies must complete a total of 272 unique points in different courses.

-Students intending to complete the BA with a minor in Maori and Indigenous Studies must be credited with at least 80 points in Maori and Indigenous Studies (or their co-coded equivalents) which must include at least 44 points at 200-level or above.
+Students intending to complete the BA with a minor in Maori and Indigenous Studies must be credited with at least 80 points in Maori and Indigenous Studies (or their co-coded equivalents) (not including ARTS 395) which must include at least 44 points at 200-level or above.